 Most of the loan apps scan your SMS messages for proof that you indeed transact via this channel and hence sees your ability in repaying the loan.

 Activate your social media status

 In this digital age, it would be almost criminal to lack any online footprint of your existence.
-Being on social networks e.g Facebook and Twitter pose a great advantage because most loan apps require one to link the app to Facebook in order to make one eligible for a loan via the app.
+Being on social networks, e.g. Facebook and Twitter pose a significant advantage because most loan apps require one to link the app to Facebook to make one eligible for a loan via the app.

 Invest in a reliable smartphone device

-It is great to keep up with the ever-changing trends of technology.
+It is excellent to keep up with the ever-changing trends of technology.
 However, do not misinterpret us.
-We are not telling you to buy the most expensive and latest phone or tablet in order to stay technologically relevant.
+We are not telling you to buy the most expensive and latest phone or tablet to stay technologically relevant.

 Try and invest in a low budget smartphone preferably android phone to be on the safe side because most loan apps require a compatible smartphone as a pre-requisite to enable you to access a loan via their app.